 (b) the benefits are based on a declaration of the insurance or reinsurance undertaking and the timing or the amount of the benefits is at its full or partial discretion;

-‘basic risk-free interest rate term structure’ means a risk-free interest rate term structure which is derived in the same way as the relevant risk-free interest rate term structure to be used to calculate the best estimate referred to in Article 77(2) of Directive 2009/138/EC but without application of a matching adjustment or a volatility adjustment;
+‘basic risk-free interest rate term structure’ means a risk-free interest rate term structure which is derived in the same way as the relevant risk-free interest rate term structure to be used to calculate the best estimate referred to in Article 77(2) of Directive 2009/138/EC but without application of a matching adjustment or a volatility adjustment or an adjustment to the relevant risk-free rate structure in accordance with Article 308c of Directive 2009/138/EC;

+'matching adjustment portfolio' means a portfolio of insurance or reinsurance obligations to which the matching adjustment is applied and the assigned portfolio of assets as defined in Article 77b (1) of Directive 2009/138/EC.

 SLT Health obligations means health insurance obligations that are assigned to the lines of business for life insurance obligations in accordance with Article TP26(1).

 NSLT Health obligations means health insurance obligations that are assigned to the lines of business for non-life insurance obligations in accordance with Article TP26(1).

-'Collective investment undertaking' means an undertaking as defined in point (7) of Article 4(1) of Regulation 575/2013
+'Collective investment undertaking' means an undertaking for collective investment in transferable securities (UCITS) as defined in Article 1(2) of Directive 2009/65/EC or an alternative investment fund (AIF) as defined in Article 4(1)(a) of Directive 2011/61/EU;

 in relation to an insurance or reinsurance undertaking, 'major business unit' means a defined segment of the insurance and reinsurance undertaking that operates independently from other parts of the undertaking and has dedicated governance resources and procedures within the undertaking and which contains risks that are material in relation to the entire business of the undertaking;